 When a shoulder injury ended her swimming career, Amber found cycling.
 Cutting her teeth in the competitive fields of California in her first season racing on the road, she won two national collegiate titles for Stanford, upgraded from Category 4 to Category 1 in less than 6 months, and signed her first professional contract.
-She has now been competing internationally at the professional World Cup and World Tour level for over a decade, earning 60 individual victories and a reputation as one of the most respected domestiques in the peloton.
+She has now been competing internationally at the professional (World Cup/World Tour) level for over a decade, earning over 60 individual victories and a reputation as one of the most respected domestiques in the peloton.

 Having been afforded so many opportunities through sport, Amber strives to give back.
-She founded a non-profit—Network For Advancing Athletes—to mentor women athletes; advocates active transportation locally as the President of Bike Mansfield; serves on the Board of Directors for the Homestretch Foundation; and helps youth cycling programs as a member of the Advisory Committee for the Connecticut Cycling Advancement Program.
+She founded the non-profit organization Network For Advancing Athletes to mentor women athletes; advocates active transportation locally with Bike Mansfield; serves on the Board of Directors for the Homestretch Foundation; and helps youth cycling programs as a member of the Advisory Committee for the Connecticut Cycling Advancement Program.

-Amber has swum in open water with sharks, has an h-index of 2, and rides a Suzuki SV650s.
+Amber has swum in open water with sharks and has an h-index of 2.
+She rides a Cannondale Synapse and a Suzuki SV650s.
 She speaks French, German, and Italian, but can’t keep a plant alive to save her life.
 She makes a mean bolognese and is a terrible Nordic skier.
+In addition to pedaling, she edits research grant proposals for the University of Connecticut’s School of Engineering.
 Born in Berkeley, California, she is a fifth-generation Californian, grew up in Reno, Nevada, lived in Austria for 6 years, and now resides with her husband in Connecticut.

 * Awarded by the Stanford Athletic Board Awards Committee through the Stanford Athletic Department to the “student-athlete on a club team who demonstrates outstanding leadership, exemplifies fair play/sportsmanship, achieves excellence within the sport and is committed to community service.”